How to show some love to your remote workers

 - The tastes of the people being recognised

 But there are some general themes that you can look at.

-In the UK most startups and SMEs should take a look at EMI option schemes, as they are conditional (you set the conditions), the costs of the scheme can be entirely offset against your Corporation Tax liability, and recipients pay just 10% Capital Gains Tax on any gains.
+In the UK most startups and SMEs should take a look at EMI option schemes, as you can set the conditions, the cost of the scheme can be entirely offset against your Corporation Tax liability, and recipients pay just 10% Capital Gains Tax on any gains.

 There are companies that allow you to give your remote teams allowances to spend how they want.
 The team can spend the money in these accounts on whatever they need, giving them the perks that they choose.

 This system has some trade-offs, though.
 Little thought goes into handing over a cash balance to someone, although that type of control can appeal to the independent nature of a remote worker.

 “A better work-life balance” is the mantra of remote work.
 Being location independent usually goes hand-in-hand with being schedule independent, to some extent at least.